 - Dark spots that resemble bruises

-The short answer is yes, you can be allergic to mosquito bites.
-One of the things that make mosquitoes so dangerous is that, in addition to spreading diseases such as West Nile virus and malaria, they can also cause severe allergic reactions in some people.
+The short answer is yes; you can have an allergic reaction to mosquito bites.
+One thing that makes mosquitoes so dangerous is that, in addition to spreading diseases such as West Nile virus and malaria, they can also cause severe allergic reactions in some people.
 Having this severe allergic reaction to mosquito bites is known as skeeter syndrome.

 While most people only experience a small bump and itchiness after being bitten by a mosquito, those with skeeter syndrome have more serious symptoms.
 Symptoms of skeeter syndrome can include: